 Ask family, friends, doctors, or religious leaders who have experience with skilled nursing if they have any recommendations.
 You may learn about a community you hadn’t known about and will hear first-hand about the experience there.

 Next, let the internet do some of the legwork for you.
 Visit a long-term care community’s website to learn about the options they offer, amenities, and more.
 You can learn a lot about the organization from their website - like how easy it is to find information, how user-friendly the site is, and if people have left reviews.

-You’ll want to narrow down the communities that can offer what you’re looking for, including:
+Ideally, you’ll want to narrow down your list to the communities that can offer what you’re looking for.

 Touring Long-Term Care Communities

 Compile a list of several top picks that you want to learn more about, and find some time in your schedule to take a visit.